BrentSeidel/Ada-Lisp/README.md

 7. Hardware access.
 This is done by allowing the host software to add custom lisp commands.
 This may also be useful for embedding the lisp interpreter in other applications.
+8. Peek and Poke functions for accessing memory.
+This is mainly for use on embedded systems.

 ### Non-Supported Features
 There are others, but here are the main missing features.
 Some of these may eventually